 At the time of writing

 The key to making money off partnerships and sponsorships is to know your value.
-Remember you are creating original marketing content for a company and advertising that product to your audience (these are both separate and valuable services that they would traditionally have to pay an “industry professional” for).
+Remember you are creating original marketing content for a company and advertising that product to the audience that you have spent a long time cultivating and building trust with (these are both separate and valuable services that they would traditionally have to pay an “industry professional” for).

 I also recommend not just accepting ANY partnership that gets offered to you when you are first starting your blog or social media influencing career.
 I personally made this mistake a few times thinking it would help build my portfolio.
 In the end, those partnerships were more work than they were worth.

-If you already have an online or remote skill (e.g. graphic or web designer, photographer, accountant etc.) or if you are growing your audience as a social media influencer or becoming a blogger- freelance work can be great when you find a client that is the right fit.
+If you already have an online or remote skill (e.g. writer, graphic or web designer, photographer, accountant etc.) or if you are growing your audience as a social media influencer or becoming a blogger- freelance work can be wonderful when you find a client that is the right fit.

-Finding jobs/clients can be tricky at first, but the flexibility and freedom that freelance work offers
+Finding jobs/clients can be tricky at first, but gets easier overtime as you learn how to articulate your skills on your resume and in interviews.
+Plus, the flexibility and freedom that freelance work offers

-I started out finding clients here and there for one-off jobs for web design, communications consulting, & social media content creation and management.
+I have found clients here and there for one-off jobs for web design, communications consulting, & social media content creation and management.
 Typically my clients were people that followed my blog or one of my social media channels and reached out to me online, and others I networked with in-person and handed a business card to.

 I can’t express how powerful and effective the “word-of-mouth” method is for finding clients.
 So tell all your friends and family about your business plans, because chances are they know someone who needs your services.

-Finally, I was able to work as the Communications Director for my mom’s local political campaigns in 2018 and again in 2020.
+I was also able to work as the Communications Director for my mom’s legislative political campaigns in 2018 and again in 2020.
 I designed and managed the campaign website, created content and managed campaign newsletters, social media posts, print/digital advertisements, produced and edited campaign videos and radio ads, and managed endorsements and press.
-This freelance job (which was semi-remote) afforded me the majority of the money I used for my van remodel and eventually the down payment on my off-grid house.

-These skills will be especially appealing to startups and mom and pop shops that don’t necessarily need someone with years of experience in this area and won’t require you to work in an office with regular hours.
+These skills will be especially appealing to startups, smaller organizations, and mom and pop shops that don’t necessarily need someone with years of experience or a specific degree in this area, and won’t require you to work in an office with regular hours.

-*One quick note on freelance work (that I wish someone told me early on): make sure your rates are taking into consideration the fact that you will have to pay self-employment tax which is 15.3%.
+*One quick note on freelance work (that I wish someone told me early on): make sure your rates are taking into consideration the fact that you will have to pay self-employment tax which is 15.3% of your income.
+All said and done, your taxes are approximately 30% of your income when you are self-employed.
 You can learn more at the IRS website, here.

-My cousin wrote a great guest post about how she earned a remote income through VIPKID, which allowed her and her husband to travel full-time for almost 2 years.
+My cousin wrote a great guest post about how she earned a remote income through teaching English online with VIPKID, which allowed her and her husband to travel full-time for almost 2 years.

 Advice For Earning A Remote Income & Growing an Online Business